nicoxmcd/Cloud/Paths/CloudPracticioner/Concepts.md

 - Go global in minutes

 **Other Advantages**
-- There's no need for physical servers or cabling
+- No need for physical servers or cabling
 - No need for server room setup or maintenance
 - No hardware replacement or procurement
 - Pay only when and what you consume
-- Scale up or down instantly
+- Instantly scale up or down
-- Benefit from economy of scale (cheaper)
+- Benefit from economy of scale

 ### Well-Architected Framework (Best Practices)
-How to build the most secure, stable, durable, efficient, and high-performing IT infrastructure possible:
+How to build the most secure, stable, durable, efficient, and high-performing IT infrastructure as possible:

-1. Avoid Unnecessary Costs
+**Avoid Unnecessary Costs**
-- Use only what you need, turn off resources we don't need
+- Use only what you need, turn off resources you don't need
-- Reserve resources in advance (discounts)
+- Reserve resources in advance to take advantages of discounts
-- Continue to monitor for optimization, know what is driving costs
+- Continue to monitor for optimization

-2. Reliability
+**Reliability**
 - Dynamically adjust computer resources
 - Automatically recover from service disruptions
 - Test disaster recovery settings
 - Incorporate redundancy
 - Have duplicate copies of resources

-3. Efficiency
+**Efficiency**
 - Use computing resources to adjust to system requirements
 - New changes should be able to go global in minutes

-4. Security
+**Security**
 - Information, systems, assests
 - Should be automated
 - Data should always be protected whether at rest or in transit
 - Manage access and enable traceability, everything should be well defined

-5. Operational Excellence
+**Operational Excellence**
 - Monitor everything
+- Document everything
-- Document everything, refine operation procedures
+- Refine operation procedures
 - Antipicate failure
 - Update processes, post-mortems and develop procedures

 ### AWS Cloud Adoption Framework (CAF)
-Ways for a company to start using AWS
+Ways for a company to start using AWS:
 1. Starting from the beginning
 2. Migrating to AWS, adopting to the cloud (AWS CAF)
 - This takes a lot of collaboration with stakeholders and planning
-    - Provides recommendations for implementing, adopting, configuring, and maintaining effective workflows in the cloud
+- Provides recommendations for implementing, adopting, configuring, and maintaining effective workflows
-    - Identify and iteration on solutions
+- Identify and iterate on solutions

-AWSCAF has a bunch of transformation domains allowing for subsequent domains to be transformed as well, AKA the AWS CAF Cloud Transformation Value Chain
-**Technological Transformation**
+*AWS CAF Cloud Transformation Value Chain (Transformation Domains)* **Technological Transformation Domain**
-- utilize cloud to migrate and modernize legacy infrastructure, applications, and data and analytics platforms **Process Transformation**
+Utilize cloud to migrate and modernize legacy infrastructure, applications, and data and analytics platforms

+**Process Transformation Domain**
-- digitize, automate, and optimize business operations **Organizational Transformation**
+Digitize, automate, and optimize business operations

+**Organizational Transformation Domain**
-- reimagine the operational model, or how your business and technology teams work together to create customer value and meet strategic goals
+Reimagine the operational model, or how your business and technology teams work together to create customer value and meet strategic goals

-**Product Transformations**
+**Product Transformations Domain**
-- reimagine the business model by creating new value propositions and revenue models
+Reimagine the business model by creating new value propositions and revenue models

 By following any of these transformation value chains, expected key business outcomes include:
 - Reduced business risk